-Raising A Reader encourages individuals of all backgrounds to apply for this position, and we do not discriminate on any basis prohibited by applicable law.
-We celebrate the diversity of our world and our community, and we seek to build a team that reflects that diversity.
+RAR-MA encourages individuals of all backgrounds to apply for this position.
+Raising A Reader MA is an equal opportunity employer that is committed to creating a multicultural organization.
+We celebrate the diversity of our world and our community, and we seek to build a team that reflects that strength.

-To apply: Please send a resume and cover letter describing your interest in and qualifications for the position to email@example.com.
-Please state your preference for 12 or 10 month schedule, as well as where you learned of this opportunity.
+To apply: Please send a resume and cover letter describing your interest in and qualifications for the position, as well as a writing sample, to email@example.com.
+Please state where you learned of this opportunity.

 Other Ways to Support Us

 Businesses, schools and community groups often host new and used book drives to support Raising A Reader MA.

 Assist in tasks such as entering family pre- and post- Red Bag implementation surveys, entering information forms, and entering partner surveys.
 Other administrative volunteer opportunities available, as well.